tropiequet/CPSC350-Assignment1/README.md

 main.cpp

 3.
-The strings generated do not always following the required mean, variance, and frequency.
+The strings generated do not always follow the required mean, variance, and frequency.

 4.
 http://www.cplusplus.com/doc/tutorial/